Vjekoslava Huljić: Biography

 Huljić was born as Vjekoslava Tolić in 1963 in Duvno to a mother Iva Tolić, from Kolo, and a father, Branko Tolić, a lawyer, from Imotski.
 Huljić is the middle one of three sisters.
 During her childhood, she moved to Split together with her parents.
 During her childhood, Vjekoslava Huljić followed piano classes for eleven years.
 Additionally, she used to play festival games with her sisters and perform songs by Italian singer-songwriter Sergio Endrigo in front of her parents.

 Huljić attended the primary school Bratstvo i jedinstvo in Split.
 As a very reserved and shy child, her family did not know whether she would adapt to communicating in school.
 Nevertheless, her teacher Kario Anka recognized her talent for writing and shared her work with the classes she was attending proclaiming "still waters run deep".
 In her adolescence, Huljić studied law at the University of Split.
+She chose law since there were no literary studies at the university at the time and her father urged her to stay in Split.
 She only worked for four years in law as a judge trainee before switching to a more literary direction with poem, novel and songwriting.